-During the course of the year you will undertake a research dissertation on an appropriate topic, to be submitted in September.
-You'll choose your own topic in consultation with academic staff, usually building on a particular area of interest from one of the taught modules.
+During the course of the year, you will undertake a research dissertation on an appropriate topic, to be submitted in September.
+You'll choose your own topic in consultation with academic staff, usually build on a particular area of interest from one of the taught modules.
 You'll also work with the guidance of a supervisor in carrying out the research and submitting the final dissertation.

 Why study this course

 The Human Resource Management function is increasingly significant to business strategy and success.
 Activities such as recruitment, selection, retention, managing labour relations, training and career development are highly important to the financial performance of organisations as competition between companies increases.